crossplane/crossplane/docs/stacks-guide.md

 Then come back here!
 Don't worry; we'll still be here when you're ready.

+Don't see your favorite cloud provider?
+[Help us add support][provider-stack-developer-guide] for it!

 ## Install support for our application into Crossplane

-Now that we've got Crossplane set up and configured to use a cloud provider, we're ready to add support for creating Wordpresses!
+Now that we've got Crossplane set up and configured to use a cloud provider, we're ready to add support for creating WordPresses!
 We'll do this using a Crossplane Stack.
-For more information about stacks, see the full Stack documentation.
+For more information about stacks, see the [full Stack documentation][stack-docs].

-We can use the CLI to install our stack which adds support for
+We can use the [Crossplane CLI][crossplane-cli] to install our stack which adds support for
 Wordpress:

 ```